ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 below to update configuration files and configure the test suite client.

-1. Update the property value in the common configuration file and the test suite-specific configuration files according to the comment of the property.
+1. Update the property value in the common configuration file and the test-suite specific configuration files according to the comment of the property.

 2. By default, the test suites use PowerShell script in the SUT control